Omalizumab for angioedema

 Risk of cancer and parasitic infections

-Omalizumab’s use has been linked to a slight increase in the risk of some types of cancer in clinical studies, although other studies haven’t found consistent results.
+The use of omalizumab has been linked to a slight increase in the risk of some types of cancer in clinical studies, although other studies haven’t found consistent results.

-Treatment with omalizumab also may increase the risk of certain parasitic infections, like roundworm and hookworm.
+Treatment with omalizumab also may increase the risk of certain parasitic infections, such as roundworm and hookworm.
 Patients at risk of encountering these parasites should be carefully monitored while on omalizumab.

 Inflammatory and systemic reactions

-Rare cases have been reported of asthma patients on omalizumab developing an inflammatory condition called eosinophilia, which can cause nerve damage, heart damage, and rash.
+Rare cases have been reported of asthma patients on omalizumab developing heart complications, rash, and an inflammatory condition called eosinophilia, which can cause nerve damage.
 Omalizumab treatment should be stopped if patients show signs of eosinophilia.

-There also have been reports of patients on omalizumab developing a combination of symptoms, including joint pain, rash, fever, and enlarged lymph nodes.
+There also have been reports of patients on omalizumab who have developed a combination of symptoms, including joint pain, rash, fever, and enlarged lymph nodes.
 Treatment should be stopped if patients display this constellation of symptoms.

 Use in pregnancy and breastfeeding

 A registry study did not find evidence of an increased risk of major birth defects or miscarriage when omalizumab was used during pregnancy.
-There was an association between omalizumab and lower birth weight, though it wasn’t clear if this association was due to the therapy itself, or because women treated with omalizumab tended to have more severe asthma than those not on the therapy.
-Animal reproduction studies also found no evidence indicating that omalizumab might be harmful to the developing fetus.
+An association was found between omalizumab and lower birth weight, though it wasn’t clear if this association was due to the therapy itself, or because women treated with omalizumab tended to have more severe asthma than those not on the medication.
+Animal reproduction studies also found no evidence indicating that omalizumab might be harmful to a developing fetus.

-A decision on whether to use omalizumab in these situations should always be made by carefully weighing the potential benefits and risks for the mother and the infant.
+A decision on whether to use omalizumab in these situations should always be made in consultation between patients and their healthcare providers, by carefully weighing the potential benefits and risks for the mother and the infant.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.